 Tours at Oxmoor Farm

 Oxmoor Farm offers guided tours of the house and grounds by reservation only.
-Tours can be scheduled during the week or on select Saturdays. *Due to road construction no tours will be offered during the months of January/February 2023 due to house maintenance.
+Tours can be scheduled during the week or on select Saturdays. *Please note – no tours will be offered during the months of January/February 2023 due to house maintenance.

 Group rates are available for groups of more than 15 people.

 All tours can be adjusted to focus on group’s interest, ranging from the Colonial Period, to the Civil War, to the Gilded Era.
 To book a guided house tour, email firstname.lastname@example.org or use the form below.
 Please note: your tour is not confirmed until you receive a reply email from a member of the Oxmoor Farm staff.